wuttiwong01/pokiimap/docs/catch_loot.rst

 Depending on how you use it, your account may get flagged for cheating.
 To catch/loot in PokiiMap, you will need first enable it first in setting.

 When you catch and loot, PokiiMap spoofs your location to be next to the Pokemon and Pokestop.
-This "fake" location is sent to the server and may triggered a `softe ban`_ .
+This "fake" location is sent to the server and may triggered a `soft ban`_ .
 Spoofing your locations from 1 location to another location is known as `teleporting`_ , if you teleport too much and too far, it's obvious to the server that you are using a tool to change your location.

 .. image:: _static/img/catch2.png

 Sniping
 ---------------